tianyue58/tp/docs/DeveloperGuide.md

 * 1a.
 The user fails to enter the correct format.
     * InternSHIP shows an error message.
       Use case returns to step 1.

+**Use case: Find an application entry by fields**

+**MSS**

+1. User requests to find internship application(s) by inputting a specific field and keyword(s).
+Fields can be the company name, internship position, completion status, application outcome, application priority and application requirements.
+2. Internship displays a list of applications whose field matches the given keyword(s).

+   Use case ends.

+**Extensions**

+* 1a.
+Format of the keyword after the given field does not follow the required format.

+    * 1a1.
+InternSHIP shows an error message.

+      Use case ends.

+* 2a.
+The filtered list is empty.

+    Use case ends.

 *{More to be added}*